Egyptian model arrested over photo shoot at ancient pyramid | WSGW 790 AM & 100.5 FM

-Cairo — An Egyptian model was arrested on Monday over a photo session in Saqqara, a prominent archaeological site in the city of Giza.
-Salma El-Shimy, 26, posed for a collection of photos in a dress modeled on ancient Egyptian clothing.
+Cairo — Egyptian model Salma El-Shimy was arrested on Monday over a photo session in Saqqara, a prominent archaeological site in the city of Giza.
+El-Shimy, 26, posed for a collection of photos in a dress modeled on ancient Egyptian clothing.
 The outfit was deemed “inappropriate” by officials at the Ministry of Tourism and Antiquities.

 The Secretary-General of the Supreme Council of Antiquities, Mostafa Waziri, referred the incident to public prosecutors for investigation, the ministry confirmed in a statement.
 It quoted Waziri as warning that, “anyone who shows negligence when it comes to antiquities or our unique Egyptian civilization will be punished.”